 Early prediction of treatment response is essential to guide tumor therapy and avoid unnecessary side effects and costs from ineffective treatments.
-SUV has been proposed as a marker of SSTR density but changes of tumor SUV at 68Ga-DOTATOC-PET/CT during PRRT have not been found to reliably correlate with the patient outcome (24, 27, 41-43).
-It was previously shown that K_i and SUV are not linearly correlated for NETs (especially for higher SUV values >20-25), and the former may more adequately reflect the tumor SSTR density than SUV (6).
-However, in the present study, k_3 was found to be much higher than k_2 in patients with high K_i , which indicates flow-limited delivery and an associated underestimation of both K_i and SUV, so this cannot explain the previously observed divergence between K_i and SUV.
-A more detailed analysis showed that the difference between SUV and K_i can rather be attributed to faster plasma clearance in patients with a high receptor burden, since the plasma radioactivity concentration at 45 min p.i. in patients with high K_i values was considerably lower than in patients with low K_i values.
-This, in turn, would not affect the accuracy of K_i since plasma concentrations are taken into account when estimating K_i, but it does affect SUV since the absolute amount of tracer taken up into tissue is limited by the low plasma activity concentrations.
-Possibly, the total amount of receptors in these patients is so high that nearly all peptide is cleared from the plasma during the scan, leading to the apparent saturation of SUV values.
+SUV has been proposed as a marker of SSTR density but changes of tumor SUV at Ga-DOTATOC PET/CT during PRRT have not been found to reliably correlate with the patient outcome (24, 27, 41-43).
+It was previously shown that $K_i$ and SUV are not linearly correlated for NETs (especially for higher SUVs > 20-25), and the former may more adequately reflect the tumor SSTR density than SUV (6).
+However, in the present study, $k_3$ was found to be much higher than $k_2$ in patients with high $K_i$ , indicating flow-limited delivery and an associated underestimation of both $K_i$ and SUV, so this cannot explain the previously observed divergence between $K_i$ and SUV.
+A more detailed analysis showed that the difference between SUV and $K_i$ can rather be attributed to faster plasma clearance in patients with a high receptor burden, because the plasma radioactivity concentration at 45 min after injection in patients with high $K_i$ values was considerably lower than in patients with low $K_i$ values.
+This, in turn, would not affect the accuracy of $K_i$ because plasma concentrations are considered when estimating $K_i$ , but it does affect SUV because the absolute amount of tracer taken up into tissue is limited by the low plasma activity concentrations.
+Possibly, the total number of receptors in these patients is so high that nearly all peptide is cleared from the plasma during the scan, leading to the apparent saturation of SUVs.